 - Briefcase Full of Money: Johnny buries the suitcase full of money from the racecourse robbery in an empty field.
 This because the MacGuffin driving the action in the second half of the film.

 - Cacophony Cover Up: The prisoners in Wing B create a deafening racket to cover up the sound of Clobber's assault of Kelly.

 - Cut Himself Shaving: After Kelly is thrashed from his ankles to his neck, Kelly tells the prison doctor that he fell down the stairs.

 - Driven to Suicide: When Pauly is caught with a Sinister Shiv (which might have been planted on him), he snaps and throws himself off the gallery.
 This is the event that triggers the Prison Riot.

 - Everybody Smokes: The film is about working class British criminals, with half the action taking place in prison, so almost everyone smokes.
 The opening scene is of three convicts playing poker for cigarettes.

 - Getaway Driver: Quantock is recruited as wheelman for the racetrack robbery.
 He is a cocky young bastard, but Bannion has to admit he does know how to handle a car.

 - Handy Cuffs: Johnny is shackled with his hands in front of him when he is being transported in the prison van (presumably because he was going to be seated for a long time).
 This allows him to overpower the warder when the van is forced off the road.

-- I Have Your Wife: the gang initially kidnaps Suzanne because they think she knows where the money is hidden.
-When it turns out she doesn't, they instead hold her as a bargaining chip to force Johnny to ead them to the loot.
+- I Have Your Wife: The gang initially kidnaps Suzanne because they think she knows where the money is hidden.
+When it turns out she doesn't, they instead hold her as a bargaining chip to force Johnny to lead them to the loot.